 Frequently Asked Questions

-The definition of difficult-to-control T2D varies by person, clinical practice, and experience.
-In the CATALYST study, people with difficult-to-control T2D were defined as having an HbA1c of ≥7.5% and ≤11.5% and taking1:
+In the CATALYST study, patients with difficult-to-control T2D were defined as having an HbA1c of 7.5% - 11.5% and taking1:

 • Insulin and other T2D medication(s) OR

-• The presence of ≥1 microvascular or macrovascular complications AND/OR
+• The presence of ≥1 microvascular or macrovascular complication AND/OR

 Multiple publications support the use of DST to screen for ACS.
-The Endocrine Society Guidelines and the European Society of Endocrinology recommend a 1-mg DST cutoff of >1.8 µg/dL to screen people who do not exhibit the clinical features or signs and symptoms but are suspected of having ACS.
-A 1-mg DST cutoff of >1.8 µg/dL achieves sensitivity rates greater than 95%.4,5
+The Endocrine Society Guidelines and the European Society of Endocrinology recommend a 1-mg DST cortisol cutoff of >1.8 µg/dL to screen patients who do not exhibit the clinical features or signs and symptoms but are suspected of having ACS.
+Post 1-mg DST cortisol >1.8 μg/dL achieves sensitivity rates greater than 95%.5,9

-The following factors may interfere with the reliability and accuracy of the results from a 1-mg DST1,4:
+The following are some factors that may interfere with the reliability and accuracy of the results from a 1-mg DST1,5:

 • Drugs that may alter dexamethasone metabolism (eg, anticonvulsants, or other drugs that may induce CYP450 or CYP3A4 metabolism)